Lifestyle

 When it comes to furniture, try to stick to pieces that have multiple uses.
 For example, look for a desk that has multiple storage features if space is at a premium so that your workspace can double as a filing cabinet or a bookshelf.
 This will help you save on space and money.

 Try to buy in bulk when possible when it comes to supplies.
 This will save you money in the long run and help you stay organized.
+If you plan to use a whiteboard for brainstorming or task tracking, try to make sure to stock up on reliable whiteboard markers.
+Having a consistent set on hand can ensure your notes stay clear and visible throughout your workday.
 Also, don’t forget about office decor.
 A few well-placed plants or a colorful poster can go a long way in making your office feel like your own personal space.

 The bottom line